Chapel Pointe's Response to COVID-19

 Click here to read our Reopening Plan for the Households from August 2020.

 Responding to COVID-19 requires a serious response by our whole society.
 Thank you to the army of people, organizations, and churches who have supported the Chapel Pointe family through your prayers and generosity.
-During this season, please continue to pray for those who grieve over the loss of loved ones and the loss of time spent together.
+During this season, please continue to pray for those who grieve the loss of loved ones.
 May God grant His peace and His comfort which surpass all understanding.

-Your sacrifices and efforts help to slow the spread of COVID-19 and, therefore, enhance Chapel Pointe’s efforts to keep our vulnerable residents healthy.
+Your sacrifices and efforts help to slow the spread of COVID and, therefore, enhance Chapel Pointe’s efforts to keep our vulnerable residents healthy.